 CrewAI has a public GitHub repository with 47,671 stars.

-Based on user reviews and social mentions, the most common pain points are: cost tracking, token usage, token cost.
+Based on user reviews and social mentions, the most common pain points are: cost tracking, openai bill, token usage, token cost.